Danack/RfcCodex/rfc_attitudes.md

 The RFC [Union types v2](https://wiki.php.net/rfc/union_types_v2) in 2019 passed 61 - 5.

 I believe a large part of the change in attitude was that people had grown more used to working with scalar types, and using static analysis tools like PHPStan, Psalm and Phan.
-That led to people being better able to understand that union types solved a problem in a good way.
+That led to people understanding that union types solved a problem in a good way.

 Being able to understand how other people think greatly increases the chances that you can have a productive conversation with them, and so greatly increases the chances we can continually improve the language.